exile-watch/hideout/README.md

 ## Contact

 If you have any general questions or need assistance, please head over to discussions.
-For specific issues related to any of the projects, please use this repository's issue tracker.

-Thank you for helping us improve **Crucible**, **Writ**, **Splinters**, and **Nucleus**.
+Thank you for helping us improve [exile.watch](https://exile.watch).
 Your contributions make a significant difference in the development and enhancement of these projects.